tarantool/cartridge-java/README.md

 ### Cluster Tarantool client

 Connects to multiple Tarantool nodes, usually Tarantool Cartridge routers.
-Supports multiple connections.
+Supports multiple connections to one node.
+Cluster client connects to all specified nodes simultaneously and then routes all requests to different nodes using the specified connection selection strategy.
+If any connection goes down, reconnection is performed automatically.

+You may set up automatic retrieving of the list of cluster nodes available for connection (aka discovery).
+Discovery providers with a HTTP endpoint and a stored function in Tarantool are available out-of-the-box.

-The next example is showing the instantiation of the `ClusterTarantoolClient` with binary discovery endpoint:
+The next example is showing the instantiation of the `ClusterTarantoolClient` with stored function discovery provider:

 ```java